wp-plugins/microblog-poster/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.2.2

-Automatically updates your microblogs and bookmarking profiles with 'blogpost title + shortened backlink' of your new blogpost.
+Automatically publishing your new blog content to Social Networks.
+Updates your microblogs and bookmarking profiles.

 == Description ==